Eric Clapton: Other media appearances

 Clapton appeared in the movie version of Tommy, the first full-length rock opera, written by the Who.
 In the movie version, Clapton appeared as the Preacher, performing Sonny Boy Williamson's song, "Eyesight to the Blind".
 He appeared in Blues Brothers 2000 as one of the Louisiana Gator Boys.
 In addition to being in the band, he had a small speaking role.
 Clapton has appeared in an advertisement for the Mercedes-Benz G-Wagen.
 In March 2007 Clapton appeared in an advertisement for RealNetwork's Rhapsody online music service.
 In 2010, Clapton started appearing as a spokesman for T-Mobile, advertising their MyTouch Fender cell phone.
 Clapton also appeared in the 2011 BBC documentary Reggae Got Soul: The Story of Toots and the Maytals, which was described as "The untold story of one of the most influential artists ever to come out of Jamaica."

 When asked to describe God by their minister, the characters Eric Forman and Steven Hyde both drew an image of Clapton in the episode "Holy Crap!" of season two of That '70s Show.

-Clapton appeared on the BBC's Top Gear in 2013, during Series 19 Episode 4 and was involved in testing the new Kia Cee'd.
-He was called upon to test the Cee'd's auxiliary input, which he tested by plugging in one of his guitars and playing several bars of his most famous hits.
+Clapton appeared on the BBC's Top Gear in 2013, during Series 19 Episode 4 and was involved in testing the new Kia Ceed.
+He was called upon to test the Ceed's auxiliary input, which he tested by plugging in one of his guitars and playing several bars of his most famous hits.
 He was introduced by Top Gear host Jeremy Clarkson as a "local guitarist".

 In 2017, a documentary film titled Eric Clapton: Life in 12 Bars was directed by Lili Fini Zanuck.
 Clapton wrote the film score for Zanuck's 1991 film Rush and the two remained friends.
 In an interview for BBC News, Zanuck said that Clapton only agreed to participate if she directed it: